ASNA/SunFarm/docs/remove-redundant-green-screen-info.md

 <ol type="a">
     <li>The option code (char value), that is: &lt;nothing&gt;, 2, 5, 7, 9, 10 and 11.</li>
-    <li>The corresponding labels, such as: “Update”, “Display sales”, “Delivery Addresses” etc..</li>
+    <li>The corresponding labels, such as: "Update", "Display sales", "Delivery Addresses" etc..</li>
 </ol>